waqasnasir/supplychain/README.md

 ```

 ## How to run with docker
-## please make sure .env file (provided separately over the email) is placed at root level
+ please make sure .env file (provided separately over the email) is placed at root level

-## Just a quick note: the .env file is currently being copied into the Docker image for convenience. ## However, in an ideal setup, the .env file should not be included in the image; instead, it should ## be supplied at runtime when starting the container.
+## Just a quick note:
+ the .env file is currently being copied into the Docker image for convenience. # However, in an ideal setup, the .env file should not be included in the image; instead, it should be supplied at runtime when starting the container.

+## build docker image
 docker build -t supply-chain .
+## run container
 docker run -p 3000:3000 supply-chain

 ## License